aliyun/ros-templates/README.md

 - `solutions`: Solutions that provide template best practices for complex scenarios.
 The templates are the same as those in the ROS Console [Solution Center](https://ros.console.aliyun.com/cn-beijing/solutions).
 - `transform`: Templates based on [Transform syntax](https://www.alibabacloud.com/help/resource-orchestration-service/latest/template-syntax-transform), offering simplified templates for specific scenarios.
 - `documents`：The templates involved in the Alibaba Cloud documents.
+  - `help`: The templates involved in the Alibaba Cloud Help Center documents.
+  - `solution`: The templates involved in the Alibaba Cloud solutions.
+  - `trial`: The templates involved in the Alibaba Cloud trial tutorial.
 - `compute-nest-best-practice`: Best practice templates for [Compute Nest](https://www.alibabacloud.com/help/computing-nest), providing templates for basic and advanced Compute Nest scenarios.

 ## Details